Focused fields of ultrashort radially-polarized laser pulses having low-order spatio-temporal couplings: Standard ultrashort RPLB

-where the tilde denotes frequency space, $\rho=r/w_0$ and $\epsilon=w_0/z_R$, and
+where the tilde denotes frequency space, $\rho=r/s_0$ and $\epsilon=s_0/z_R$, and

+$P_0$ is the peak power of the pulse (in this case with zero STCs), $\epsilon_0$ is the permittivity of free space, and $c$ is the speed of light in vacuum, however for the rest of this work we will present normalized fields since we are modeling their properties in free space only.
+The spectral phase parameters $\phi_2$, $\phi_3$, and $\phi_4$ are the group-delay dispersion, third-order dispersion, and fourth-order dispersion respectively, included for completeness, but in our presented phenomena we will only show results with nonzero $\phi_2$.
+The fields above are the complex fields, where for all visualizations we show the real part of the fields in time corresponding to the physically relevant quantities.

 Of course in the case of the equations above, the fields in time can be easily calculated.
 This is because the only frequency dependence is in the Gaussian spectral profile $A_{\omega}$ and the term $\omega z/c$ in the phase, so the temporal profile is simply a Gaussian envelope traveling in $z$ at the speed of light.
 However, for the rest of this work we will build off of this standard case to consider pulses with non-trivial chromatic terms, which cannot be expressed simply in time, so we leave these fields in terms of frequency for reference.
 Because it is often the electric fields that are most important, $B_{\theta}$ will not generally be included in visualizations, except for in the case of spatial chirp where calculating the magnetic field requires a different coordinate transformation due to the breaking of cylindrical symmetry.
-It must also be noted that modeling an azimuthally-polarized laser beam requires only a simple transformation of these equations.
+It must also be noted that modeling an azimuthally-polarized laser beam requires only a simple transformation of these equations, so the work in the rest of this manuscript will also apply.

-Figure~\ref{fig:RPLB_standard} shows the basic characteristics of the standard ultrashort RPLB.
-This includes the longitudinal field $E_z$ being strongly localized on-axis and the transverse field $E_r$ being zero on-axis, shown in Fig.~\ref{fig:RPLB_standard}(a) and (b) respectively, with both having cylindrical symmetry.
-As already mentioned since this description does not yet contain STCs the fields are trivially extended to having an ultrashort envelope that maintains these features in the focus, shown in Fig.~\ref{fig:RPLB_standard}(c)--(d).
+Figure~\ref{fig:RPLB_standard} shows the basic characteristics of the standard ultrashort RPLB for a wavelength of 800\,nm that we will use throughout this manuscript.
+These characteristics include the longitudinal field $E_z$ being strongly localized on-axis and the transverse field $E_r$ being zero on-axis, shown in Fig.~\ref{fig:RPLB_standard}(a) and (b) respectively, with both having cylindrical symmetry.
+As already mentioned, since this description does not yet contain STCs the fields are trivially extended to having an ultrashort envelope that maintains these features in the focus, shown in Fig.~\ref{fig:RPLB_standard}(c)--(d).
 Both the monochromatic RPLB and the ultrashort RPLB become more complicated as they propagate away from the focus, shown for the ultrashort case in Fig.~\ref{fig:RPLB_standard}(e)--(f), still without STCs.